IuliiaKonovalova/school_app/README.md

 ## Flowcharts

-This application is aimed at users with different roles to fulfill there expectations and provide all functionality.
+This application is aimed at users with different roles to fulfill their expectations and provide all functionality.

 The following flowcharts were created to help to understand the application and its functionality.